SneakyPrompt: Jailbreaking Text-to-image Generative Models: Evaluation

-In this research question, we compare the performance of \sys with existing methods using the original safety filter of Stable Diffusion.
-Specifically, we compare \sys with three related work works that generate closed-box, text-based adversarial examples, which are Textbugger~\cite{TextBugger}, Textfooler~\cite{TextFooler}, and BAE~\cite{BAE}.
-We follow the implementation by TextAttack~\cite{morris2020textattack} with their default hyperparameters.
-We also compare \sysr with \sysb as well as Rando et al.~\cite{rando2022_red}.
-Table~\ref{tab: rq2} shows the comparison results in terms of three metrics and we describe these metrics one by one.
+We start from the original safety filter of Stable Diffusion.
+Table~\ref{tab: rq2} shows the comparison results in terms of three metrics and we describe two different scenarios below.

-\para{Bypass rate.} \sys achieves the highest bypass rate against the safety filter in both one-time and re-use attacks.
-Note that the bypass rate of existing methods---especially text-based adversarial examples---drops significantly for reuse attacks.
-The reason is that text-based adversarial examples either make minimal modifications to texts or use synonyms to replace the target token, which cannot sustain different rounds for another random seed from the Diffusion model.
-The bypass rate of \sys is also much larger than Rando et al.~\cite{rando2022_red} in which the prompt is largely fixed with manually generated prompt surroundings.

-\para{Image quality.} \sys has the lowest FID score compared to other methods for both one-time searched or re-used adversarial prompts.
+\begin{icompact} \item{Re-use adversarial prompts.} This attack scenario assumes that adversarial prompts are pre-generated and re-used for the attack.
+On one hand, \sysr achieves the highest bypass rate against the safety filter compared with all existing works and \sysb.
+The reason is that existing works, particularly text-based adversarial examples, either make minimal modifications to texts or use synonyms to replace the target token, which cannot sustain different rounds for another random seed from the diffusion model.
+On the other hand, \sysr also has the lowest FID score compared to other methods for re-use adversarial prompts.
 That is, \sys largely keeps the original semantics while existing methods---even if successfully bypassing the safety filter---will more or less modify the semantics compared to the target one.
-This is because \sys computes the similarity between the generated image and target prompt to prevent the image semantics from being modified too much and thus make it as consistent with the original prompt as possible.
+This is because \sys computes the similarity between the generated image and target prompt to prevent the image semantics from being modified too much and thus make it as consistent with the target prompt as possible.